futureverse/future/news/index.md

   [`futureAssign()`](https://future.futureverse.org/reference/futureAssign.md),
   and
   [`futureCall()`](https://future.futureverse.org/reference/future.md).
-  Attempts to set them are now ignored and will produce deprecation warnings.
+  Attempts to set them produce deprecation warnings.
+Deprecated also hidden argument ‘local’, which was been there for legacy reasons.

 - The `cluster` backend now defaults to `earlySignal = FALSE`.
 This was effectively already the case, because of an internal thinko bug.